 – Dynamic elementary Process: The dynamic elementary involves process of moving data from one location to another.
 The location can be either within the application or outside it.

 – Static elementary Process: It involves maintaining the data of the application.

-• QAload(Compuware): used for load testing of web, database and char-based system.
+- QAload(Compuware): This tool is used for load testing of web, database and char-based systems.

 - WebLoad(RadView):It is used to compare running tests with test metrics.

 - Rational Performance Tester (IBM):It allows finding out the presence and cause of bottlenecks.